 - No parking on the east side of NE 30th between Holman and Rosa Parks.

 - No vehicles blocking driveways, crosswalks, sidewalks, on a parking strip, in a handicapped access ramp, over the space line, over a foot from the curb, at an angle, park facing the wrong way, or within 10ft. of a fire hydrant.

-(NOTE: You may not block access to/from a driveway.
+Note: Please do not block access to/from a driveway.
 This includes the apron/curb return/wings curve/ or yellow curb of a driveway.
-They must be completely clear or your vehicle may be cited for blocking a driveway and be towed).
+They must be completely clear or your vehicle may be cited for blocking a driveway and be towed.

 - Students, faculty and staff who bring a vehicle on campus must have a valid permit.